Lynty/acm-repo-template/README.md

 # Configuring namespace specific policies

-With this SADA opinionated ACM repository, we can configure multi-envirnment, multi-cluster, and multi-tenancy.
+With this SADA opinionated ACM repository, we can configure multi-environment, multi-cluster, and multi-tenancy.
 For multi-tenancy, the namespaces used by different teams should have different policies according to the best practices for multi-tenancy.

 - **[automated rendering](automated-rendering/README.md)**:
   Config Sync supports rendering Kustomize configurations in version 1.9.0 or later.